NYPL/ami-preservation/docs/pages/mps/outsourced-digitization.md

 ami-preservation/ami_scripts/clean_cms_excel.py -c ami-preservation/ami_scripts/config.json -v -s path/to/source
 ```
 * Double check to make sure the spreadsheet was updated correctly
-* Send the "clean" metadata inventory to the vendor and have them confirm all fields appear correct **(failture to confirm inventory is formatted correctly will result in invalid JSON)**
+* Send the "clean" metadata inventory to the vendor and have them confirm all fields appear correct **(failure to confirm inventory is formatted correctly will result in invalid JSON)**